 Think of some of these as you begin to think of creating beading designs.

-When you think about designing do you think in color?
+When you think about creating a design do you think in color, is that where you like to start?

-Colors speak to us, set our moods, lift our spirits or calm us.
+Colors speak to us, set our moods, lift our spirits or calm us down.
 Colors can make us hungry or subdue our appetites, make us happy or sad, confident or disinclined.

+Did we say that color stimulates our senses?
 There are classes and studies and books and lectures on how colors affect our human senses.
-There are charts on what moods and emotions colors create in us.
+There are charts on what moods and emotions color create in us.

 Our birth months are represented by colored gemstones.
 Every school and sports team is represented by colors.
 A change of seasons brings about a new palette of colors.